Message to leaders

 This duration mismatch causes us to make changes in how do business, but…there is one constant for us all as leaders — lead with empathy, openness, vulnerability, and an inclusive mission.

 Modern work is different, it’s an infinite game.
 Modern work is about unlocking human potential.
-With the belief that within each person is infinite potential.
-In economic terms, that the potential for value creation is not constrained.
+With the belief that within each person is infinite potential, and that the potential for value creation is not constrained.
 This begs the question:

 Outcomes vs human potential

 You may have also noticed a shift to focus on the short/mid-term.
-This is not a new story (but rather a story older than Aesop’s “Bird in the bush…” fable).
-We should not let it be the whole story.
+This is not a new story (but rather a story older than Aesop’s “Bird in the bush…” fable), nor should we let it be the whole story.

 Like the player who blames the foul, or the elite athlete who steps up to the podium and thinks, “I’m still not happy.”
 Then steps down to begin a new journey to do the real work of cultivating human flourishing.